 Diving is often limited during the months of September through March as the underwater visibility in Shark Bay is often significantly reduced.
-Sighting of White Sharks during the months of January through March is always difficult to predict, but our success rate in observing these elusive Sharks still remains higher than 90% - even during the low Shark season.
-See Shark Cage Diving in South Africa.
+Sightings of White Sharks during the months of January through March are always difficult to predict.
+Read our daily blogs to stay updated with recent sightings.

 We are generally able to put our masks over glasses but we highly recommend you rather wear contact lenses if possible.
 We do not carry prescription masks and should you have your own, please bring it with.

 Gansbaai is located in the middle of the meeting place of two very different current systems: the warm Agulhas current from the Indian Ocean and the cold Benguela current from the Antarctic Ocean.
 The predominant winds in the region vary during our austral winters (mainly north-westerly) and summers (mainly south-easterly), hence pushing the colder / warmer waters closer to shore or further offshore.
 As a result, the water around Dyer Island is generally warmer during our austral winters (generally 15-20 degrees Celsius or 59-68 degrees Fahrenheit) than during our austral summers (generally 10-15 degrees Celsius or 50-59 degrees Fahrenheit).